 Such type of PMO supports and guides project managers as and when required.
 It focuses on creating a framework of processes, governance, training modules, and mentoring programs that help project managers in daily operations.
 Usually, a supportive PMO functions as a consultative entity.

-This type of PMO positions itself as a decision-making authority with a higher degree of control over projects.
+This type of Project Management Office positions itself as a decision-making authority with a higher degree of control over projects.
 A directive PMO operations includes assigning project managers, providing resources and support to managers, and controlling the project budget and schedule.

-Now that we are aware what is a PMO and its types, let’s delve into its various roles and responsibilities.
+Now that we are aware of Project Management Office and its types, let’s delve into its various roles and responsibilities.

 PMO Director